wrdarnell/purpleAir/README.md

 This integration creates one sensor entity per monitored condition.
 As necessary, the integration will make an HTTP GET request to a PurpleAir sensor on your local LAN.
 The result will be decoded and the sensor values updated.

 ## Install
-1. Clone or copy files to your Home Assistant environment
+1. Clone or copy files to your Home Assistant environment.
+Ultimately you should have the `custom_components/` folder alongside your `configuration.yaml`
 2. Edit your `configuration.yaml`
 3. Restart Home Assistant